aedoardo1990/Gagarin/README.md

 - If N is entered, the instructions will not be displayed and the programm will bring the user directly to the first question.

-- If the user enters another letter, symbol or number than Y/N, the programm will display an error message and prompt the user to enter the correct input.
+- If the user enters a letter, symbol or number different than Y/N, the programm will display an error message and prompt the user to enter the correct input.

 <img src="assets/images/readme/instructions-invalid.png" height="350" width="575">

 #### Quiz questions
 For each question the user will be given the option to select among A), B), C) or H):
 - H stands for Hint: by entering H the user will receive a hint that will help him to answer to the question.
 After the Hint is given, the player will be asked again to select among A), B), C) or H).
-If H is selected again, the H will re-appear.
+If H is selected again, the hint will re-appear.

 <img src="assets/images/readme/hint.png" height="350" width="575">